Updated April 29, 2026

-Live in the Big Apple with a four-pawed pal, or putting together a list of pet-friendly things to do for your NYC pet sitter?
+Live in the Big Apple with a four-legged friend, or putting together a list of pet-friendly things to do for your NYC pet sitter?

 Stay right where you are, fellow pet parent.
 Whether you’ve secured a house sit in NYC or you’ve got a canine companion of your own at home, follow our ultimate guide to pet-friendly New York City.